-3.2.2.
 Assessment of arm differentiation

 In this section, we present only results for the contingent group.
 We expected that infants who narrowed down the contingency to their connected arm should show higher arm activity or a higher increase over the experiment in arm activity for the connected arm than for the unconnected arm.
-Figure 3 presents infants' mean arm activity over the four periods of the experiment for each arm (connected arm in red and unconnected arm in blue) for all infants (Fig 3.a) and at each age (Fig 3.b).
+We also expected that this difference in activity between the connected and the unconnected arm would gradually increase with age (4, 6, and 8 months of age).
+Figure 3 presents infants' mean arm activity over the four periods of the experiment for each arm for all infants (Figure 3a) and at each age (Figure 3b).